LathaSaradha/House-Price-Prediction/README.md

 2. Clone the code from
 https://github.com/LathaSaradha/House-Price-Prediction.git

-3. Install your choice of IDE
+3. Install your choice of IDE, Change the setting for python interpreter with the installed path for python.

-3. install the following libraries with versions
+3. Install the following libraries with versions

 matplotlib - 3.2.1
 numpy - 1.18.4